Jwink3101/notefile/readme.md

 ## Design & Goals

-When a note or tag is added, an associated file is created in the same location.
-The design is a compromise of competing factors.
+When a note or tag is added, a notefile is created in the same location with the same name plus `.notes.yaml`.
+The design is a compromise of competing factors of the alternatives.

 For example, extended attributes are great but they are easily broken and are not always compatible across different operating systems.
-Other metadata like ID3 or EXIF changes the file itself and is domain-specific.
+Other metadata like ID3 or EXIF changes the file itself and are domain-specific.

-Similarly, single-database solutions are cleaner but risk damage and are a single point of failure (corruption and recoverability).
-And it is not as explicit that they are being used at the same time.
+Similarly, single-database solutions (like [TMSU](https://tmsu.org/)) are cleaner but risk damage and are a single point of failure (corruption and recoverability).
+And it is not as explicit that they are being used on a file.

-Associated YAML notefiles provide a clear indication of their being a note (or tag) of interest and are cross-platform.
+YAML notefiles provide a clear indication of their being a note (or tag) of interest and are cross-platform.
 Furthermore, by being YAML text-based files, they are not easily corrupted.
+Also, YAML files are easily read and written by humans.

 The format is YAML and should not be changed.
 However, this code does not assume any given fields except:

-* filename
 * filesize
-* sha256
+* sha256 (optional)
 * tags
 * notes

-Any other data can be added and will be preserved.
+Any other data can be added and will be preserved across all actions.

 ## Install and Usage